Santiago Courses Taught in English: Academic Information

 Taught at U Católica.
 This course examines Chile’s renascent film industry and how film production has been impacted by diversity issues, with particular emphasis on productions from the past 20 years.
 You will analyze selected topics that have acquired greater visibility in recent years: immigration, poverty, old age, the experience of the queer community; marginalized political voices silenced by official discourse.
 These topics will serve as entry points into a broader analysis of the evolution of Chilean society, which, as it becomes more inclusive and open to diversity, registers its transformation through the visual medium of film.

-Syracuse students: This course is equivalent to COM 350 on main campus; you may not receive credit for more than one of the following: COM 346, 348, 350, 380.
+Syracuse students: Counts as an IDEA course.
+You may not receive credit for more than one of the following: COM 346, 348, 350.

 Chilean Identity in Concrete Images: From Indigenous Groups to Contemporary Architecture